Gloria Church

-Gloria Church or Our Lady of Glory Church (Portuguese: Nossa Senhora de Gloria) is built in 1911-13 on one of the oldest Roman Catholic church sites in Mumbai; its predecessor was built by the Portuguese Franciscans in 1632.
+Gloria Church or Our Lady of Glory Church (Portuguese: Nossa Senhora de Gloria) was built in 1911-13 on one of the oldest Roman Catholic church sites in Mumbai; its predecessor was built by the Portuguese Franciscans in 1632.
 The church is situated in Byculla, Mumbai.
 In 2019, the restoration project for the church received the Award of Merit under the UNESCO Asia-Pacific Awards for Cultural Heritage Conservation.

 History

 The original Gloria Church, Nossa Senhora da Glória, was built in 1632 at the foot of the Mazagaon hill.
 This Franciscan church was funded by the De Souza e Lima family, who owned the Mazagaon island which they procured from the King of Portugal in 1572.
 The old church was demolished in 1911 and the present one, built at Byculla, was opened in 1913.

 Architecture

 The modern Gloria church was built in English Gothic Revival style.
 The crowning achievement in church-building was the erection of Nossa Senhora da Gloria at Byculla (1912), an imposing structure in English Gothic style.